Kickstarter vs Gamefound: which one is right for you?

 Gamefound was founded by game publisher Awaken Realms in 2016.
 They had been using Kickstarter as a crowdfunding platform but saw a number of limitations.
 They also realized that losing 5% of their sales to Kickstarter for their service fee was cutting well into their profits.
 Gamefound started out as a pledge manager, just one of many companies stepping in to fill a gap left by Kickstarter.
 They found there was no easy way to charge for shipping and taxes, along with allowing late pledges following their campaigns.
 So, Awaken Realms created its own solution.

-Fast forward six years and you will see that Gamefound has now transitioned from being strictly a pledge manager to becoming a full-service crowdfunding platform (and is well-positioned as Kickstarter’s biggest competitor).
+Fast forward ten years, and you will see that Gamefound has now transitioned from being strictly a pledge manager to becoming a full-service crowdfunding platform (and is well-positioned as Kickstarter’s biggest competitor).
 They started by launching one of their own projects, and slowly opened the door to some larger publishers, while they worked out the kinks.
-Now, as of March 2022, Gamefound has opened its doors to all creators.
-Just before this in February 2022, they announced they had formed a strategic partnership with well-known game publisher Ravensburger, which gives them even more clout.
+As of March 2022, Gamefound opened its doors to all creators.
+They also formed a strategic partnership with well-known game publisher Ravensburger, which gives them even more clout.

 Obviously, Kickstarter has a long history and track record compared to the relatively new alternative available in Gamefound.